Dandevamshikrishna/TOWER_OF_HANOI/README.md

 # tower_of_hanoi
-The Tower of Hanoi, is a mathematical problem which consists of three rods and multiple disks.
+THIS THE SMALL PROGRAM USING RECURSIONS IN PYTHON PROGRAMING The Tower of Hanoi, is a mathematical problem which consists of three rods and multiple disks.
 Initially, all the disks are placed on one rod, one over the other in ascending order of size similar to a cone-shaped tower.

 The objective of this problem is to move the stack of disks from the initial rod to another rod, following these rules: